- Roberts Elementary

 Meetings are offered at times convenient for parents and if needed, transportation, childcare, and home visits can be arranged:

-Roberts Elementary holds flexible meetings throughout the school year.
-These meetings happened during parent teacher conferences in the fall and winter.
+Roberts Elementary holds flexible meeting times throughout the school year.
+These meetings happened during open house and parent teacher conferences in the fall and winter.
 Meetings are available during school hours by appointment when requested.
 Handouts and materials are provided to all those that attend.
-For those parents that were not able to attend, materials will be sent home and/or available upon request.
-For some families that prefer a TEAMS call, the literacy coach was able to reach out and talk to them via TEAMS.
+For those parents that were not able to attend, materials will be available upon request.

 1116(c)(3) Involve parents in an organized, ongoing and timely way in the planning, reviewing, and improvement of Title I programs, including the development, review, and improvement of the Parent and Family Engagement Plan and the Schoolwide Program Plan.